-Window damage due to foundation settlement in Lebanon.
+Window damage due to foundation settlement in Xenia.

 Any opening made in a wall represents a weak point.
 This is especially true for load-bearing exterior walls.
 That's why foundation settlement will often cause cracks around window and door openings, as shown above.